-We investigate the environmental chemistry and toxicology of endocrine disruptors.
-Environmental endocrine disruptors are ecosystem pollutants that impede the endocrine systems in wildlife and potentially humans.
-Conducting lab and field experiments at the molecular level, we scrutinize the environmental occurrence, fate and effects of endocrine-disrupting pollutants, such as natural substances, pesticides and medicine residues.
+Hormones are signal compounds the body uses to control biological functions.
+Endocrine disruptors are a very large group of chemicals that interfere with the functioning of the hormone systems in wild animals and potentially humans.
+The department investigate the chemistry and toxicology of endocrine disruptors by conducting lab and field experiments at the molecular level, and thereby elucidate the environmental occurrence, fate and effects of endocrine-disrupting pollutants, such as natural substances, pesticides and medicine residues.

-Effect-oriented in-vitro and in-vivo testing in combination with wildlife investigations and state-of-the-art mass spectrometry-based technologies provides means to identify emerging environmental endocrine disruptors.
-Our interdisciplinary research lies at the interface of environmental chemistry, toxicology and analytical chemistry.
+Effect-oriented in-vitro and in-vivo testing in combination with wildlife investigations and advanced mass spectrometry-based technologies provides means to identify emerging environmental endocrine disruptors.
+Our interdisciplinary research within this area lies at the interface of environmental chemistry, toxicology and analytical chemistry.